MARDI GRAS MAMBO

 Will I receive a medal if I place in my age group?

-In addition to finisher medals awarded for each finisher in each race, there will be specific overall, masters, grand masters, and age group awards for all races except the Kids Race.
+In addition to finisher medals awarded for each finisher in each race, there will be specific overall, masters, grand masters, great grand masters, and age group awards for all races except the Kids Race.

-The top three finishers for the 10k and 15k will receive awards in the following categories:
+The top finishers for the 10k and 15k will receive awards in the following categories:

 When is packet pick-up?

-Packet pick-up will be on Friday, February 15.
+Packet Pickup will be Friday, February 5th time and location: TBD.

 Please remember to bring your ID and confirmation email with you.
-Race day packet pick-up will be available.
+Race day packet pick-up will be available from 7:00am-7:40am.

 What do I need to bring with me to pick up my packet?